-Issues and Trends in Curriculum, Instruction, and Supervision (3 credits)
+Issues and Trends in Curriculum and Instruction (3 credits)

 This course examines contextual issues, current trends, and promising educational practices that school leaders should consider when embarking on curricular and instructional design changes.
 Curriculum development will be examined by evaluating the structure and content of the curriculum, the effectiveness of the delivery system, its overall alignment with the school system's learning priorities, and the corresponding relationship between curricular priorities and teacher professional development and supervisory practices.
 Effective instructional design that supports differentiation, integrates learning and child development theories, and proven "best practices" will be emphasized.